 Data Protection Policy

-The purpose of this Data Protection Policy (DPP) is to demonstrate that the Society, a ‘small company’ as defined by the GDPR, are compliant with the ‘data protection principles’ set out in REGULATION (EU) 2016/679 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL OF 27 April 2016.
+The purpose of this Data Protection Policy (DPP) is to demonstrate that the Society, a ‘small company’ as defined by the UK GDPR, are compliant with the ‘data protection principles’ set out in UK GENERAL DATA PROTECTION REGULATION (UK GDPR), tailored by the DATA PROTECTION ACT 2018.

 This DPP is applicable to all data processing undertaken by the Society.